News

 For a long time, surgery was the only option that we had that showed any benefit [for this patient population].
 Obviously, surgery comes with its own risks and challenges.
 One problem is that, because these tumors tend to be infiltrative, there’s no way to get negative margins.
 Even after a surgical procedure, it’s just a debulking that’s being done, so these tumors can grow back.
 It’s not a permanent fix, and certainly comes with risks of bleeding, infection, and scar tissue after surgery.

-The [systemic agent] that we were most hopeful about was imatinib [Gleevec], or any kind of medication that would target mast cells within the tumor, because there had been so much preclinical research showing the importance of that tumor microenvironment in the generation and maintenance of NF1-PNs.
+The [systemic agent] that we were most hopeful about was imatinib [Gleevec], or any kind of medication that would target mast cells within the tumor, because there had been so much preclinical research showing the importance of those cells in the tumor microenvironment in the generation and maintenance of NF1-PNs.
 Certainly, any of the drugs tested previously have been [supported by] preclinical research that was conducted in the labs but just hadn’t panned out when we looked at them in patients.

 What is the role of the MEK pathway in the pathogenesis of NF1-PNs?